MrEnergy64/ncurses-IPventur/README.md

 - added IP format check
 - added if nmap program exist
 - restart program when IP address is wrong
-- redesign window
+- redesign windows design
-- restructure oython code
+- restructure python code

 Still missing:
 - ask after a complete scan for a new scan or leaving... (will be soon in v6)